 American Grassfed The website of the American Grassfed Association, lists the organization’s member farmers by state and types of meat or milk they produce.

-By partnering with high schools, colleges and universities, CKP empowers youth leaders to implement innovative models for combating hunger, developing food systems and helping communities help themselves, in part, by recovering food from cafeterias and engaging student volunteers who prepare and deliver meals to the community.
+The Campus Kitchens Project By partnering with high schools, colleges and universities, CKP empowers youth leaders to implement innovative models for combating hunger, developing food systems and helping communities help themselves, in part, by recovering food from cafeterias and engaging student volunteers who prepare and deliver meals to the community.

-Center for Food Safety (CFS) is a national non-profit public interest and environmental advocacy organization working to protect human health and the environment by curbing the use of harmful food production technologies and by promoting organic and other forms of sustainable agriculture.
+Center For Food Safety Center for Food Safety (CFS) is a national non-profit public interest and environmental advocacy organization working to protect human health and the environment by curbing the use of harmful food production technologies and by promoting organic and other forms of sustainable agriculture.

-Empowers underserved youth to be catalysts for healthier communities and a more sustainable environment through food literacy and cooking education.
+The Cookbook Project Empowers underserved youth to be catalysts for healthier communities and a more sustainable environment through food literacy and cooking education.

-The Eat Local Grown project is a crowd-sourced community driven tool that helps you find, rate and share locally grown food.
+Eat Local Grown The Eat Local Grown project is a crowd-sourced community driven tool that helps you find, rate and share locally grown food.

-An online directory of family farms, restaurants, and stores selling sustainably-produced meat, dairy, and eggs.
+Eat Well Guide An online directory of family farms, restaurants, and stores selling sustainably-produced meat, dairy, and eggs.
 Many resources listed on this site sell grass fed meat products, but not all, so be sure to check descriptions.

-The Edible Schoolyard Network connects educators around the world to build and a share a K-12 edible education curriculum.
+The Edible Schoolyard Project The Edible Schoolyard Network connects educators around the world to build and a share a K-12 edible education curriculum.

-Specializes in research and advocacy issues related to corporate accountability, toxins, farming, food, energy, and water in the U.S. They are known for publishing consumer guides, including the Shopper’s Guide to Pesticides in Produce.
+Environmental Working Group Specializes in research and advocacy issues related to corporate accountability, toxins, farming, food, energy, and water in the U.S. They are known for publishing consumer guides, including the Shopper’s Guide to Pesticides in Produce.

-Farm Aid works with local, regional and national organizations to promote fair farm policies and grassroots organizing campaigns designed to defend and bolster family farm-centered agriculture.
+Farm Aid Farm Aid works with local, regional and national organizations to promote fair farm policies and grassroots organization campaigns designed to defend and bolster family farm-centered agriculture.
 Well known for their annual Farm Aid concert featuring board members Willie Nelson, Neil Young, John Mellencamp and Dave Matthews and other musicians.
 Farm Aid is the longest running benefit concert series in American.
 They have raised over $45 million to help family farmers.

-Farm Forward implements innovative strategies to promote conscientious food choices, reduce farm animal suffering, and advance sustainable agriculture
+Farm Forward Farm Forward implements innovative strategies to promote conscientious food choices, reduce farm animal suffering, and advance sustainable agriculture

 FoodCorps is a nationwide team of AmeriCorps leaders who connect kids to real food and help them grow up healthy.